Below is a list of all of the vehicle regluations. You can also view the complete Parking on Campus and Vehicle Regulations Manual (PDF)

-Parking is not permitted at any time in fire lanes or designated handicapped parking zones.
-If unloading passengers and/or packages, a vehicle may utilize loading zone parking spaces with hazard lights flashing, provided the duration of the use does not exceed five minutes.
+Parking is not permitted at any time in fire lanes, designated handicapped parking zones, or marked designated spaces.
+If unloading passengers and/ or packages, a vehicle may utilize loading zone parking spaces with hazard lights flashing, provided the duration of the use does not exceed five minutes.
 Citations will be issued for any vehicle unlawfully parked in these areas.
 Either a University, City of Chicago or Village of Orland Park violation notice will be issued.

 After 14 days, unpaid citation fines will automatically be charged a $5 late fee.
 Where applicable, student or employee accounts will be charged the original fine and late fee.

 There is no authorized University parking on 103rd Street, Central Park Avenue, S. Lawndale Avenue, S. St. Louis Avenue, S. Spaulding Avenue, neighboring side streets, or adjacent schools, churches or businesses.
 The Chicago and Evergreen Park Police Departments patrol these areas.
 Vehicles parked illegally on the streets or private property around the University may be ticketed and towed.
 Under Illinois law, University Police are authorized to regulate and control traffic on the public way adjacent to University property.

 The registered owner is responsible for all traffic and parking citations and fines for that vehicle, regardless of who was using it (unless previously reported stolen).

 Performing any major repairs and oil changes are prohibited.
 Registered owners are permitted to make minor repairs such as fixing a flat tire, replacing a battery or light bulbs.
 Hazardous or dilapidated vehicles are prohibited and may be cited and towed.